slopezpereyra/slopezpereyra.github.io/_posts/2025-10-22-Creencias.md

 deeper personality.
 If we could suspend judgment, the words and actions of others would be to us like strange kaleidoscopes.
 Individuals appear before us like a stream, some more tempestuous than others, but all flowing like water more transparent than we imagine.
-And if we could be not like the rock which resists and is circumvented by the water, but like a tadpole that follows its direction, not passive nor resisting, not being carried away, not swimming countercurrent either, who knows how rich and true the face of human condition would appear before us?
+And if we could be not like the rock, which equally resists the gentle flow of the stream and violent current of the tropical river, but like a ray that smoothly follows their direction, neither passive nor resisting, who knows how rich and true the face of human condition would appear before us?